Rut Castillo

 Rut Castillo Galindo (born 16 September 1990) is a Mexican individual rhythmic gymnast.
-She represented Mexico at the 2020 Summer Olympics and became the first Mexican, and LGBTQ+ rhythmic gymnast to compete at an Olympic Games.
+She represented Mexico at the 2020 Summer Olympics and became the first Mexican rhythmic gymnast to compete at an Olympic Games.
 She is the 2021 Pan American all-around champion.
 At the 2007 Pan American Games, she won the silver medal in hoop and the bronze medals in the all-around and clubs.
 She is an eight-time Central American and Caribbean Games champion.
 She has also competed at nine World Championships (2007, 2009, 2010, 2011, 2013, 2014, 2015, 2018, and 2019).

 Early life

 Castillo was born on 16 September 1990 in Guadalajara.
 She began rhythmic gymnastics when she was six years old.
 Her brother, Job Castillo, plays badminton internationally for Mexico, and her sister, Sara Castillo, is a badminton coach.

 Career

+2005–2009

 At the 2005 Pan American Championships, Castillo won the bronze medal in the team event.
 Then at the 2006 Central American and Caribbean Games, she won the gold medal in the team event.
 Individually, she won the silver medals in the all-around and the ball, both behind Cynthia Valdez, and the bronze medal in the rope.
 Then at the 2007 Pan American Games, she won the bronze medal in the all-around behind Lisa Wang and Valdez.
 In the event finals, she won the silver medal in the hoop behind Alexandra Orlando, and she won the bronze medal in clubs behind Orlando and Wang.
-She competed at her first World Championships in 2007, finished sixtieth in the all-around during the qualification round.
-At her second World Championships in 2009, she placed sixty-third in the all-around and helped the Mexican team in twenty-eighth.
+She competed at her first World Championships in 2007, finished 60th in the all-around during the qualification round.
+She also competed in the group event, replacing one of the Mexican gymnasts who got injured at the last minute.
+At her second World Championships in 2009, she placed 63rd in the all-around and helped the Mexican team in 28th.